auth0/docs/articles/quickstart/spa/vanillajs/02-user-profile.md

 ---
 title: User Profile
-description: This tutorial demonstrates how to fetch a user's information from Auth0
+description: This tutorial demonstrates how to fetch a user's information from Auth0.
 budicon: 292
+github:
+  path: 02-User-Profile
 ---

-<%= include('../../../_includes/_package', {
-  org: 'auth0-samples',
-  repo: 'auth0-javascript-samples',
-  path: '02-User-Profile'
-}) %>

 <%= include('../_includes/_user_profile_preamble') %>